 Vaccinating your pet has many benefits and keeps your pet safe from potentially fatal diseases.
 Find out the benefits of getting them vaccinated.

 Vaccinations are an essential part of responsible pet care, but many owners aren’t fully aware of the benefits of vaccinating their pet or the risks of not doing so.

 Many owners also don’t realise that vaccinations aren’t a one-time event, or they believe the initial set of vaccines are enough for life-long protection.
 Unfortunately this isn't the case and boosters are required to keep your pet protected from potentially fatal diseases, with the first set being the most important for protecting your pet.

 What are vaccinations?

 Thanks to increased vaccinnation, diseases with devastating effects such as distemper, cat flu and hepatitis have become much less common in pets.

 Vaccinations trigger immune responses in your pets and prepare their immune systems to fight future diseases.
 The type of vaccination your pet receives depends on whether it’s a ‘core’ or ‘non-core’ vaccine, and whether your pet’s risk of exposure to a disease requires it.

-‘Core’ vaccinations are those that every pet should receive, these protect against dangerous diseases including parvovirus, hepatitis, distemper and leptospirosis in dogs, and feline enteritis and cat flu in cats.
+These are vaccinations that every pet should receive, these protect against dangerous diseases including parvovirus, hepatitis, distemper and leptospirosis in dogs, and feline enteritis and cat flu in cats.

 ‘Non-core’ vaccinations are used to protect from disease where the animal’s geographical location, lifestyle or environment puts them at higher risk.
 These include kennel cough, rabies and leishmania.